DLR-RB/mosdl/README.md

 ### Usage as plugin in a Maven-based build process

-The Maven plugin is not yet available on *Maven Central*!
-Currently, you need to [compile the plugin yourself](#compilation).
-Alternatively, you can [download the latest plugin version as JAR file from GitHub](https://github.com/DLR-RB/mosdl/releases/latest).
-Then use the resulting JAR file or add a build plugin dependency to your Maven `pom.xml` file:
+The Maven plugin is available on the [Maven Central Repository](https://search.maven.org/artifact/${project.groupId}/${project.artifactId}).
+Add a build plugin dependency to your Maven `pom.xml` file:

 ```xml
 <plugin>